alvarosantamariagomez/sari/README.md

 Santamaría-Gómez, A. (2019) SARI: interactive GNSS position time series analysis software.
 GPS solutions, 23:52.
 DOI: [10.1007/s10291-019-0846-y](https://link.springer.com/article/10.1007/s10291-019-0846-y)

 A video tutorial is available here: https://youtu.be/Zt61jzehhoc
-This video tutorial was made with a previous version of SARI and does not include the latest additions, but it is stil valid to learn the general usage of the app.
+This video tutorial was made with a previous version of SARI and does not include the latest additions, but it is still valid to learn the general usage of the app.